javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 alert(arr); // 1,4,9,16,25
 ```

-We can also use `Array.from` to turn a string into an array of characters:
+Here we use `Array.from` to turn a string into an array of characters:

 ```js run
 let str = '𝒳😂';